 Appeals and Waivers

-Request for a waiver of a specific requirement and/or College policy must be submitted in writing to the dean of the School in which the student is enrolled.
+Request for a waiver of a specific requirement and/or University policy must be submitted in writing to the dean of the School in which the student is enrolled.

 Administrative (Non-Academic) Appeals and Waivers